Explore Military Tools for ArcGIS

 The collection of feature classes contains the various point, line, and polygon features you create and maintain using the Military Symbol Editor.
 These include Installations, LandEquipment, Activities, and ControlMeasures.
 The Units feature class stores the point features representing your infantry regiments.

-Next, you'll explore the layers in the Contents pane derived from the feature classes in the geodatabase.
+Next, you will explore the layers in the Contents pane derived from the feature classes in the geodatabase.

 - If necessary, in the Contents pane, expand the Attacking units group layer.